sethgonzales/ChemEd_Simulations/README.md

 * 12:10: Correct particle movement against wall, create temp slider.
 * 12:50: Work on particle movement at different states of matter.
 * 1:35: Refactor movement and research alt methods
+* 2:10: Try using React Knova for animation rendering